Interview Tips & Guidance - Specialist Care Sector Recruitment

 3) Come equipped

-Several copies of your CV Business cards References Pen and notepad (taking notes during the interview makes you look engaged) Photo ID in case you need it to enter the building.
+For in-person interviews, make sure you bring: several copies of your CV, business cards, references, a pen and notepad (taking notes during the interview makes you look engaged), and photo ID in case you need it to enter the building.

 4) Arrive early

-Aim to arrive 10-15 minutes early.
-This goes for online interviews too – you should have all your tech fully set up, tested and working 10-15 minutes before the start time.
+Aim to arrive 10–15 minutes early.
+This goes for online interviews too.
+You should have all your tech fully set up, tested and working 10–15 minutes before the start time.

 5) Project enthusiasm